 What is aid?
 What is the UN 0.7% aid target and why has the UK adopted it?
 Which government departments spend UK aid?
 What impact does UK aid have?
 What will be the impact of Brexit on UK aid?
 These and other questions are answered in an accessible way in this briefing paper.Jump to full report >>

 The UK’s foreign aid programme was a source of considerable controversy during the 2015-17 parliament.
 Sections of the public and the media, along with some politicians, questioned the purpose and value of important elements of that programme.
+Although it has perhaps been less intense, debate about UK aid has continued during the current parliament.

 We hope that it will be useful for Members and their staff – including when it comes to answering questions from constituents.